aihpi/kisz-time-series/data/datasets.md

 ---

-## Data Organization

-All datasets in this repository follow the typical **four-folder structure**:

-- **`raw/`**
-  The original, immutable data as obtained from source(s).
-  - No changes are made here.
-  - Use this as the "ground truth" reference.

-- **`interim/`**
-  Intermediate data that has been transformed or partially processed.
-  - Typically generated during cleaning, filtering, or feature engineering.
-  - Not yet final for modeling or analysis.

-- **`processed/`**
-  The final, cleaned datasets ready for use in analysis or modeling.
-  - Optimized for reproducibility and teaching.
-  - These are the files you’ll typically load in notebooks and scripts.

-- **`external/`**
-  Data from third-party sources that is not produced internally.
-  - May include benchmark datasets or references downloaded from external repositories.
-  - Often used for comparison or enrichment.

-**Tip:** Always avoid editing files directly inside `raw/`.
-Instead, create transformations that move data through the pipeline (`raw → interim → processed`).

----

 ## Additional Relevant Datasets

 The following datasets were not prepared for this course, but cover different fields and may be useful for you.